 FORBES found a court filing, dated May 9 2016, in which the Department of Justice sought to search a Lancaster, California, property.”

-“Investigators have traced a series of malware infections on the systems of two European companies back to a Chinese threat actor, with clues linking the attacks to the same group that was behind the Anthem and OPM hacks.
+“Investigators have traced a series of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. infections on the systems of two European companies back to a Chinese threat actor, with clues linking the attacks to the same group that was behind the Anthem and OPM hacks.

 The targets of these two attacks are the US subsidiary of a French company that provides energy management services and a European-based drone maker.